Win a pair of Carabao Cup Final tickets to Liverpool vs Chelsea on February 27 at Wembley

 By James Andrew published

-Carabao Energy Drink has teamed up with FourFourTwo to give a lucky Liverpool fan the chance to win a pair of tickets to Liverpool vs Chelsea on 27th February
+Carabao Energy Drink has teamed up with FourFourTwo to give two lucky football fans the chance to win a pair of tickets to Liverpool vs Chelsea on Sunday, February 27.

 Currently in its fifth year as the official title sponsor of the Carabao Cup, South-East Asian energy drink Carabao is giving football fans across the nation the chance to get back into stadiums and see their team for free, by giving away hundreds of tickets throughout the 21/22 competition.